WeBeFit Logo - Fitness. Plain and Simple.

 These three organizations test to make sure that certified supplements actually contain the ingredients on the label and that they don't contain contaminants.

-Looking for the certified mark is an important first step, but you should be aware that the seals do not indicate a particular supplement is either safe or effective.
+Looking for the certified mark is an important first step, but you should know that the seals do not indicate a particular supplement is either safe or effective.
 Safety and efficacy are still primarily left up to the manufacturer.

-In order for you to protect yourself, following is a list of 12 supplements that are so dangerous they should not be on the market.
+To protect yourself, the following is a list of 12 supplements that are so dangerous they should not be on the market.
 These supplements have been called the "Dirty Dozen" by Consumer Reports because they may cause cancer, severe liver or kidney damage, heart problems and in some cases even death.

 If you are taking any of these supplements without a doctor's prescription, you are putting your health (and possibly your life) at risk.
 Here's the list.